xin-wang-kr/xin-wang-kr.github.io/_pages/about.md

 Before joining the Ph.D. program, I was a COVID-19 research team leader in the [BIG DATA & AI Lab](https://intelrabbit.com/research-projects/) at [IntelligentRabbit LLC](https://intelrabbit.com/services/).
-Besides, I was a machine learning engineer at
-Tianjin Value Fair Technology Inc in China.
+Besides, I was a machine learning engineer at Tianjin Value Fair Technology Inc in China in 2017, working for .
 I earned my master in Data Science in 2018 and a bachelor in Industrial Engineering at Aeronautical Engineering direction in 2014.
 I am also a Data Science volunteer at [DataKind Global](https://www.datakind.org/), having served Goolge AI Impact Challenge in 2019 and data.org Growth and Recovery Challenge for COVID-19 in 2020.